Outdoor workers can't escape the heat as temperatures soar toward 100

 On the Near West Side, two teenagers, Gabriel Skalsky and Nathan Howard, continued to set up a resident’s patio, measuring tapes and hammers in hand, as part of Western Landscape, a Madison-based construction company.

-They both said they feel that their youth has helped them work effectively through heat but are still making sure to hydrate well during their allocated break times.
+Both said they feel their youth has helped them work effectively through heat but are still making sure to hydrate well during their allocated break times.

 “We have a 15-minute break in the mornings, where we will drink more water and Gatorade,” Skalsky said.